 1. Beware the Tickle in Your Throat

 You clear your throat, sip warm tea, and cough – but it always comes back.
 The fickle tickle is something that we’ve all likely experienced.
 It’s that pesky itch at the back of your throat that just won’t go away, no matter how much you swallow, sip, cough, or clear.
-While it’s certainly an annoyance, a tickle at the back of your throat could be a sign that you may be coming down with the flu (or other virus or illness).
+While it’s certainly an annoyance, a tickle at the back of your throat could be a sign that you may be coming down with the flu (or another virus or illness).
 A sore, scratchy throat signals that white blood cells and antibodies are rushing to the area to fight infection – causing inflammation and irritation.
 A sore throat that just won’t quit is usually a good indication that your body is fighting a virus and may need a little bit more tender loving care than usual.

 MedExpress Pro Tip: Sip warm tea.
-Not only does it soothe a sore throat, but also helps keep your body hydrated, which is especially important when fighting flu viruses.
+Not only does tea soothe a sore throat, but it also helps keep your body hydrated, which is especially important when fighting flu viruses.

 What’s the difference, though, between a sore throat caused by a cold or flu and a sore throat caused by allergies?
 If your sore throat is paired with sneezing and itchy eyes, two symptoms that are less common with flu, allergies are likely the culprit.